sentryco/SplitViewKit/README.md

 ## Todo:

-- Add anim to hide / show of sidebar-visibility-button 👈
-- Clean up the readme a bit
-- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc )
+- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc ) 👈
-- Add code example to readme
+- Add code example to readme 🏀 use cursor
 - Test to see if macOS works out of the box
 - Remove SplitViewKitTests Unit tests. from code and github actions
-- Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?) 👈
+- Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)
 - When going to compact mode.
-Widths are not updated (currently orientation change only updates this) 👈
+Widths are not updated (currently orientation change only updates this)
 - Look for an event that is called when we go into different compact / regular modes etc. maybe the view will / did load etc?
 - An option for 70% landscape mode could be to not use .all, and use .double instead
 - Add dependency overview to readme. we use HybridColor etc